benbjohnson/wtf/README.md

    projects but the goal here is to be as clear as possible for anyone reading the code.

-2. As a walkthrough—companion blog posts will be added that walk through the various parts of the application and explain the design choices.
+2. As a walkthrough—companion blog posts will be added to the [Go Beyond](https://www.gobeyond.dev/) web site that walk through the various parts of the application and explain the design choices.
+   You can find the initial blog post here: https://www.gobeyond.dev/wtf-dial/

 You can also see the project structure overview below to get a quick overview of the application structure.